-To verify transactions, Proof-of-Stake requires participants to share a portion of the coins that they store online.
-PoS is an alternative PoW mechanism, first implemented in 2012 in the cryptocurrency PPCoin (renamed PeerCoin).
-The idea behind Proof-of-Stake is to solve the Proof-of-Work problem associated with high energy costs.
+To confirm transactions, Proof of Stake requires participants to share a portion of the coins they store online.
+PoS is an alternative to the PoW algorithm, first implemented in 2012 in the PPCoin cryptocurrency (renamed PeerCoin).
+The idea behind Proof of Stake is to solve the proof-of-work problem associated with high energy costs.

 Validators confirm the validity of completed transactions.
 The advantage of PoS is that it is more energy-efficient and perhaps better at preventing attacks than PoW.

-Validators stake their coins on transactions by blocking coins.
-The mixer that is used to complete the block is selected in proportion to the value set on the network.
-Proof-of-Stake prevents network misbehavior by shifting verification authority to the most active and interested users.
-The consensus algorithm of the stake is used in Peercoin, Decred, and will soon operate on Ethereum, in which the transition from one algorithm to another was prescribed in advance.
+Validators stake their coins by locking them up.
+The mixer used to complete the block is selected in proportion to the value set on the network.
+Proof of Stake prevents network disruption by granting verification authority to the most active and engaged users.
+The PoS consensus algorithm is used in Peercoin and Decred and will soon be applied in Ethereum, where the transition from one algorithm to another has been predetermined in advance.

 What Are Other Consensus Mechanisms There in Cryptocurrencies?

-Proof-of-Work and Proof-of-Stake can be considered the two most popular consensus algorithms in the world of cryptocurrencies.
+Proof of Work and Proof of Stake are considered the two most popular consensus algorithms in the world of cryptocurrencies.
 However, several mechanisms have their subtleties and features.